 Air pollution is also emerging as a possible factor in the development of RA.
 One study found a link between traffic and the development of RA and mouse models have shown an increase in RA with exposure to diesel exhaust.
 New research also shows that fine particular air pollution appears to be associated with systemic autoimmune rheumatic diseases.

 Previous studies on environmental and geographic factors

-Last week at the American College of Rheumatology annual meeting, researchers from the Mayo Clinic presented new data finding that from 1995-2005 the incidence and prevalence of rheumatoid arthritis rose in women after having declined from the mid-1950’s through the mid 1990’s.
+About 10 years ago, research from the Mayo Clinic showed that from 1995-2005, the incidence and prevalence of rheumatoid arthritis rose in women after having declined from the mid 1950s through the mid 1990s.

-Perhaps some scientists, taking all of these studies together, will be able to focus further research at regions where incidence of RA is rising and will be able to begin to identify specific environmental factors, such as types of air pollution, in order to influence future health and environmental policies more toward preventing exposure and minimizing risk and away from treatment of RA after it develops.
+There is an ever-growing list of areas to study to learn more about RA.
+It would be interesting to focus further research in regions where incidence of RA is rising to potentially begin to identify specific environmental factors, such as types of air pollution.
+This could influence future health and environmental policies more toward preventing exposure and minimizing risk and away from treatment of RA after it develops.

 Lene Andersen is the Community Leader for HealthCentral’s RA Community.
 Lene (pronounced Lena) is an award-winning writer, health and disability advocate, and photographer living in Toronto.
 She’s written several books, including Your Life with Rheumatoid Arthritis: Tools for Managing Treatment, Side Effects and Pain, and 7 Facets: A Meditation on Pain, as well as the award-winning blog, The Seated View.
 Follow Lene on Twitter @TheSeatedView and on Facebook.
 Watch her story on HealthCentral.